kahlan/extra-matcher/README.md

 ## Registration

-To manualy register the matchers you want, add them in your `kahlan-config.php` config file like in the following example:
+To manually register the matchers you want, add them in your `kahlan-config.php` config file like in the following example:

 ```php
 use Kahlan\Extra\Matcher\ExtraMatchers;